ClearlyJonathan/CS50-Degrees/README.md

 - `degrees.py` – Main program for finding the shortest connection.
 - `util.py` – Queue and Stack classes used in the search process.
 - `large/` – Dataset of actors and movies (provided by CS50).
+- `small/` - Smaller dataset of actors and movies for testing purposes
+- Other files - Provided by CS50

 ## ▶️ How to Run
 ```bash